alpinskiy/gcheapstat/README.md

   HELP     Display usage information.
   VERSION  Display version.
-  VERBOSE  Display warning and information messages while running.
+  VERBOSE  Display warnings.
 Only errors are displayed by default.
   SORT     Sort output by either total SIZE or COUNT, ascending '+' or
            descending '-'.
 You can also specify generation to sort on.
   LIMIT    Limit the number of rows to output.